jmigpin/editor/README.md

 *Toolbar commands*

 - `ListSessions`: lists saved sessions
-- `SaveSession [-auto] [-quiet] <name>`: save session to ~/.editor_sessions.json.
+- `SaveSession [-auto] [-quiet=false] <name>`: save session to ~/.editor_sessions.json.
 With `-auto`, autosaves 30s after session changes, such as layout or toolbar changes, while the command is present in the root toolbar; pending autosaves are saved on exit.
-With `-quiet`, autosaves do not report to `+Messages`.
+Quiet is true by default, so saves do not report to `+Messages`; use `-quiet=false` to report them.
 - `DeleteSession <name>`: deletes the session from the sessions file
 - `NewColumn`: opens new column
 - `NewRow`: opens new empty row located at the active-row directory, or if there is none, the current directory.
 Useful to run commands in a directory.